SegiH/WatchList/README.md

 It is possible to add a WatchList record by searching IMDB if you add a free TMDB API key.
 More info is available in INSTALL.md.

+You can add a movie or show by adding the tt value from IMDB which is at the beginning of the IMDB url.

 Watchlist uses caching so movie or TV shows images are saved locally and will not be downloaded again, unless you clear your browser cache.

 WatchList uses a JSON database to store your logged movie and TV shows.